arriolac/arriolac.github.io/source/_posts/2017-07-04-using-observables-to-render-responsive-lists-an-rxjava-case-study-part-1-of-3.markdown

 ---
 layout: post
 title: "Using Observables to Render Responsive Lists: An RxJava Case Study - Part 1 of 3"
-date: 2017-07-05 21:40:26 -0500
+date: 2017-07-06 9:40:26 -0500
 comments: true
 categories: Android, RxJava, Freelancing, Pre
 ---

+_This post was originally posted on [Medium](https://medium.com/joinpre/using-observables-to-render-responsive-lists-an-rxjava-case-study-part-1-of-3-53dd83af2c08)._

-This is the 1st part of a 3 part series about how RxJava are used in [Pre](https://pre.co/), a location-based app for checking in and chatting with your best friends.
+This is the 1st part of a 3 part series about how RxJava is used in [Pre](https://pre.co/), a location-based app for checking in and chatting with your best friends.
 In this first post, I will go over how we used Observables to compose a complex view that displays a list of items, specifically, the _dashboard_ view.

 If you are new to RxJava, I recommend [starting here](http://chrisarriola.me/blog/2016/09/04/introduction-to-rxjava-for-android/).
 You can also check out a [book](https://leanpub.com/reactiveandroid) Angus Huang and I wrote if you would like a more comprehensive learning resource on RxJava.